If you're looking for instructions and guidelines related to legal, security, and compliance concerns, go to Google Workspace legal and compliance.

 As an administrator, you can set up rules to determine whether messages containing certain words, such as obscenities, are rejected, quarantined, or delivered with modifications.
 This basic type of email content filtering is called objectionable content.

-Create rules that specify how to handle messages that meet defined conditions.
+Create rules that specify how to handle messages that meet criteria that you define.
 Conditions can be based on file type, file name, and message size.

 The following actions can be taken on messages with attachments:

 - Reject the message

 - Quarantine the message and attachment for review

 - Modify the delivery of the message and the attachment